OSC/ood-documentation/source/how-tos/debug/debug-apache.rst

 OpenOnDemand creates it's own VirtualHost in Apache.
 Apache will route requests based off of the hostname in the request to different VirtualHosts.

-Showing virtualhosts can help debug apache request routing.
-The output from these commands will show you how apache is routing based off of the ServerName in the VirtualHost.
+Showing virtualhosts can help debug Apache request routing.
+The output from these commands will show you how Apache is routing based off of the ServerName in the VirtualHost.

 If you're seeing the default Apache webpage you likely have to `configure the ServerName <ood-portal-generator-servername>` and restart apache.
 Or you're using the wrong hostname in your browser.